AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 One of the most exciting (and honestly reassuring) areas is healthcare.
 AI systems are already outperforming radiologists at spotting:

-And not just by a little…some studies show AI matching or beating top doctors in accuracy!
-The AI doesn’t get distracted.
-It doesn’t miss subtle patterns.
-It doesn’t skim over an image after a long shift.
+And not just by a little, some studies show AI matching or beating top doctors in accuracy!
+The AI doesn’t get distracted or doesn’t miss subtle patterns.
+It doesn’t skim over an image after a long shift when it’s eager to get home.

-Of course, doctors still review and confirm the results.
-But AI is proving to be an incredibly powerful second set of eyes.
+Of course, doctors still review and confirm the results, it’s not like they’re the only doctor you see, but AI is proving to be an incredibly powerful second set of eyes.

 (If you’re interested in learning more about how AI is talking to each other and creating their own languages, check out my article here!)